-- A. At the time the employee is issued the proposal letter, the employee will be furnished a copy of that portion of all written documents which contain evidence relied upon by PTO which form the basis for the disciplinary action. - B. If new evidence will be relied upon by the Employer to support an existing specification or charge, or the Agency adds a new specification or charge to the proposed action, the employee or his/her representative will be given copies of the evidence and an opportunity to respond to it within a reasonable period of time.
-If the new evidence is identified after the oral reply, the employee will be given an opportunity for a second oral reply to address the new evidence. - C. Nothing in this section shall be construed as a waiver of the employee's or Union's right to request additional information under other authorities, such as the Freedom of Information Act, Privacy Act, or Civil Service Reform Act.
+- A. At the time the employee is issued the proposal letter, the employee will be furnished a copy of that portion of all written documents and other materials which contain evidence relied upon by PTO which form the basis for the disciplinary action.
+Written documents are any legible evidence relied upon by management including but not limited to prior counseling/reprimands, prior discipline, reports of investigation, witness statements, emails, texts/instant messages, and witness interview notes.
+Other materials that may be furnished include but not limited to, screen shots, photographs, video/audio recordings, comparator charts, and other supportive documents relied upon by management that are not privileged or protected by statute or law. - B. If new or additional evidence is introduced to support an existing specification or charge, the employee and/or the elected representative will be provided copies of said evidence and the opportunity to respond orally, if requested, and/or in writing.
+After receipt of the new or additional evidence, the employee's written and/or oral response, if requested, to said materials shall be made within 10 days.
+If the new or additional evidence is identified after the oral reply, the employee will be given the opportunity to respond to said evidence orally, if requested, and/or in writing within 10 days of receipt.
+If new or additional evidence is introduced to support a new specification, the opportunity to respond to the new specification will be subjected to the same timeframes as if it were a new proposal. - C. Nothing in this section shall be construed as a waiver of the employee's or Union's right to request additional information under other authorities, such as the Freedom of Information Act, Privacy Act, or Civil Service Reform Act.